 The M1 student visa is for a degree, certificate, and diploma-granting post-secondary programs as well as private elementary and high school programs.
 To obtain one, you need to be admitted to an eligible program.

 A J1 Visa is for students participating in cultural exchange programs.
-These may be sponsored by educational institutions, nonprofit organizations, and companies.
+These may be sponsored by educational institutions, nonprofit organizations, and other companies.

 What is the difference between an M1 and F1 student Visa?

-The F1 Visa is a student visa for foreign nationals who wish to participate in vocational training in the U.S., while the M1 student visa is for degree, certificate, and diploma programs at universities or other accredited schools.
+The F1 Visa is a student visa for foreign nationals who wish to participate in vocational training in the U.S, while the M1 student visa is for degree, certificate, and diploma programs at universities or other accredited schools.

 Normally, you can’t convert an F1 Visa to an M1 Visa.
 You normally need to return home and begin the process again to study in the U.S. under an M1 Visa.